 Sanctions – Details of any member who has received a Sanction following a Complaints Process will also be available within the Register entry for that member.
 Where the Sanction has been completed this will also be indicated.
 Sanction information remains on the website for 12 months after completion.
 Please also refer to the BAPT Indicative Sanctions Policy

 Overseas Members – Members listed under Ireland/Worldwide are Full members of BAPT, and have met the same standards for practice, in terms of their education and training, professional practice, clinical supervision and continuing professional development, achievement of the BAPT Core Competences for Play Therapy and practice within the guidelines of the BAPT Ethical Basis for Good Practice in Play Therapy.
 They must also confirm each year that they are in good health, maintain fitness to practice and have current local Police checks as appropriate and indemnity insurance where required.
-However PSA accrediatation applies only to those members who work within the UK’s borders.
+However PSA Register accrediatation applies only to those members who work within the UK’s borders.

 To Access the Register: